Aerosol and Cloud Experiments in the Eastern North Atlantic (ACE-ENA)

 Lead Scientist: Jian Wang

-Recently a permanent ENA site was established by the DOE Atmospheric Radiation Measurement (ARM) Climate Research Facility on Graciosa Island in the Azores, providing invaluable information on MBL aerosol and low clouds.
-At the same time, the vertical structures and horizontal variabilities of aerosol, trace gases, cloud, drizzle, and atmospheric thermodynamics are critically needed for understanding and quantifying the budget of MBL aerosol, the radiative properties, precipitation efficiency, and lifecycle of MBL clouds, and the cloud response to aerosol perturbations.
-Much of this data can be obtained only through aircraft based measurements.
-In addition, the interconnected aerosol and cloud processes are best investigated by a study involving simultaneous in-situ aerosol, cloud, and thermodynamics measurements.
-Furthermore, in-situ measurements are also necessary for validating and improving ground-based retrieval algorithms at the ENA site.
+The ARM Climate Research Facility has a fixed ENA atmospheric observatory on Graciosa Island in the Azores, providing invaluable information on MBL aerosols and low clouds.
+At the same time, the vertical structures and horizontal variabilities of aerosols, trace gases, clouds, drizzle, and atmospheric thermodynamics are critically needed for understanding and quantifying the budget of MBL aerosols, the radiative properties, precipitation efficiency, and life cycle of MBL clouds, and the cloud response to aerosol perturbations.
+Much of this data can be obtained only through aircraft-based measurements.
+In addition, the interconnected aerosol and cloud processes are best investigated by a study involving simultaneous in situ aerosol, cloud, and thermodynamic measurements.
+In situ measurements are also necessary for validating and improving ground-based retrieval algorithms at the ENA observatory.